-Masked and gloved, Italy joins nations creeping out of lockdown
+Italy joins nations warily leaving lockdown amid fears of 'second wave'

 Global cases have risen to around 3.52 million, according to a Reuters tally based on government data.
 However, cases may cause only mild symptoms and not everyone with symptoms is tested, while most countries only record hospital deaths.

-“We still have to be sceptical about the numbers we get,” said Peter Collignon, an infectious diseases physician and microbiologist at Canberra Hospital.
-“We could easily have a second or a third wave because a lot of places aren’t immune.”
+“We still have to be skeptical about the numbers we get,” Peter Collignon, an infectious diseases physician and microbiologist at Canberra Hospital, told Reuters.

-Countries are only gradually reopening due to such fears and warnings from officials not to lower their guard.
+“We could easily have a second or a third wave because a lot of places aren’t immune,” Collignon said, noting the world was well short of herd immunity, which requires around 60% of the population to have recovered from the disease.

-In the United States, even as warm weather led sunseekers to flock to green spaces in Manhattan, an epidemic epicentre, President Donald Trump warned the national death toll - now at almost 68,000 - could rise to 100,000.
+Countries are only gradually reopening due to such fears.

-Italian Prime Minister Giuseppe Conte said his country, where the novel coronavirus has killed almost 29,000 people and over a thousand new cases are reported daily, was still in the “full throes of the pandemic”.
+In Italy, where the novel coronavirus has killed almost 29,000 people, factories can restart dormant production lines, parks can reopen, while relatives can once again meet up.

-Friends in the country are still barred from meeting up, most shops must stay shut until May 18, and schools, cinemas and theatres remain closed indefinitely.
+However, friends have been told to keep apart and most shops must stay shut until May 18.
+Restaurants and bars can only offer take-aways, while schools, cinemas and theatres will remain shut for the indefinite future.

 “It is good to be back, but the world has totally changed,” said Gianluca Martucci, pulling up the shutters on the small warehouse of a catering business in the backstreets of Rome.